This first-timers guide to skiing in Queenstown gives you everything you need to know to book the perfect family ski holiday in New Zealand.

 If you are planning to ski consecutive days in either resort, you can pay for overnight storage of your skis and boots to save you from having to go through the process of picking equipment again the next morning.

-If you are changing resort or taking a rest day from skiing, you will need to return your ski equipment at the end of the day.
+However, if you are changing resort or taking a rest day from skiing, you will need to return your ski equipment at the end of the day.

 Getting up the Mountain